betterscientificsoftware/bssw.io/StyleGuide.md

 - Image file (e.g., logo) - optional (encouraged when this exists)

 #### Contributor:
-- Name of contributor, hyperlinked to Github ID
+- Name of contributor, hyperlinked to GitHub profile

 #### Footer: Add the following at the bottom of each page:
 For more information on better scientific software, go to the [Better Scientific Software main page](http://betterscientificsoftware.info).

 #### Metadata: Include metadata as formatted comments at the end of the file
+- **Publish**: Publish on the BSSw front-end site?
 - **Categories**: Specify 1 or more categories (primary display via BSSw website)
 - **Topics**: Specify 1 or more topics (visible filters via BSSW website)
 - **Tags**: Specify additional tags as keywords for searches (optional)